Complementary and Alternative Medicine for Psoriatic Arthritis

 Talk with your doctor before taking any herbal supplements.

 Arthritis jewelry and accessories

-Some people with arthritis wear jewelry and accessories.
-This includes magnetic or copper bracelets to ease pain.
-Others use arthritis gloves, which provide compression and help reduce the swelling caused by arthritis.4
+Some people with arthritis wear jewelry and accessories that they believe help ease the pain.
+These include magnetic or copper bracelets.
+Other people use arthritis gloves, which provide compression and may help reduce the swelling caused by PsA.4